Combe Gibbet: History

 It was erected in 1676 for the purpose of gibbeting the bodies of George Broomham and Dorothy Newman and has only ever been used for them.
 The gibbet was placed in such a prominent location as a warning, to deter others from committing crimes.

 Broomham and Newman were having an affair and were hanged for murdering Broomham's wife Martha, and their son Robert after they discovered them together on the downs.
 Unfortunately for the lovers, the murder was witnessed by "Mad Thomas", who managed to convey what he had seen to the authorities.
 The pair were hanged in Winchester before being gibbeted at Combe.

+As a landmark

 After the 1676 gibbet rotted, a total of 7 replica gibbets have stood in its place, the most recent having been erected in 1992.
+Over the years, two versions of the gibbet post have been cut down in protest against capital punishment.
+One version was struck by lightning.

+In June 1970, the Newbury Weekly News reported that an effigy bearing political posters had been hung up on the gibbet, and that Labour Party candidate Tim Sims had come to Combe Gibbet to place flowers there, stating that this action was "in memory of the past injustice of a feudal system, brought to an end by a compassionate society and the never-ending fight by the common man for equality".
+In 2022, The Guardian reported that a rainbow Pride flag had flown from the post.

+Today, local community attachment to the gibbet post is strong.
+The gibbet post marks the start of a scenic 16 mi off-road race to Overton organised by the Overton Harriers and Athletic Club, which typically occurs in late March or early April of each year.
+The race takes in the highest hill in the South East of England, Walbury Hill; the highest in Hampshire, Pilot Hill; as well as Ladle Hill and the edge of Watership Down before entering Overton near the source of the River Test.